AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

     .ExecuteAsync();
 ```

-`On(...)` accepts an expression that should point to a property marked by `DynamoDBProperty` attribute, element inside the collection, or the nested property of another object.
+`On(...)` accepts an expression that should point to a property marked by `DynamoDbProperty` attribute, element inside the collection, or the nested property of another object.

 ### Using value from another attribute

-You can use another attribute in update operation instead of outside value.
+You can use another attribute in the update operation instead of an outside value.

 ```csharp
 ddbContext.UpdateItem<EntityClass>()